turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 * What is the difference between Mocha and Chai?
 * What is the structure of a test?
 * What makes a test good?
+* What makes a function easy or difficult to test?
 </section>

 ### Further Reading